gfe--gluten free easily

 Well, I don’t have all my gfe “spring cleaning” behind me as I had hoped I would before I kicked off this year’s March Muffin Madness event, so I’ll be alternating muffin posts with other giveaway posts.
 Hope you won’t mind!
 Today I’m sharing my new recipe for gluten-free Applesauce Muffins.

 So much of what I make in my house is inspired by what I have on hand.
 That’s true even when I’m creating or including recipes for a series, such as this March Muffin Madness event.
-I like to show folks that baking/cooking gluten free is really not rocket science; it’s just combining ingredients to a tasty end.

-Such was the case when Son popped in last weekend and was looking for something sweet to eat.
-When I peeked in the pantry, lots of unsweetened applesauce was staring at me.
 I’m out of my Two-Ingredient Gluten-Free All-Purpose Flour Mix and haven’t been in a hurry to pick up the ingredients to make more.
-I had plenty of almond flour and Son eats grain free most of the time.
+However, I had plenty of almond flour and Son eats grain free most of the time.

 Son and I enjoyed these muffins for breakfast and he took the rest home with him.
-It’s a recipe that I’m sure that I will make again and again.
+It’s a recipe that I’m sure I will make again and again.

 In fact, I have made these muffins again and again.
 Especially for company.
 Everyone seems to love these gluten-free Applesauce Muffins!